konstantinullrich/crypton/README.md

 - Sign messages using RSA
 - Validate RSA-Signatures
 - Encrypt and Decrypt messages using RSA
+- Generate random a RSAKeypair
+- Sign messages using ECDSA
+- Validate ECDSA-Signatures
-- Generate random a Keypair
+- Generate random a ECKeypair

 ## See more
 To see more take a look at the examples